massdriver-cloud/massdriver-cli/pkg/generator/templates/terraform/README.md

 ### GitHub Action for Publishing to Massdriver

-A github workflow for publishing has been configured in `.github/workflows/publish.yaml`
+A github workflow for publishing has been configured in `.github/workflows/publish.yaml`.

+You'll need to set your `MASSDRIVER_API_KEY` in GitHub secrets.

 ### Configuring a bundle